Agostinho Neto: Legacy

 A street in Ghana (Agostinho Neto Road), which can be found in Airport City in the capital, is named after him.

+Luanda's new airport located in Neto's birthplace, Icolo e Bengo Province, opened in 2024 and is also named after him.

-On the 17–19th of July 1973 was held The Congress The July Plenum in Sofia organised by the Bulgarian Communist Party leader Todor Zhivkov, and also attended by Dr.Neto who at the time stayed in Hotel Rila.
-During that period he had a brief relationship with Bulgarian woman with whom he had met earlier in the same year on the 17th of February and they had a daughter Mihaela.
+On 17–19 July 1973, The Congress was held at The July Plenum in Sofia organised by the Bulgarian Communist Party leader Todor Zhivkov, and also attended by Neto who at the time stayed in Hotel Rila.
+During that period he had a brief relationship with a Bulgarian woman with whom he had met earlier in the same year on 17 February and they had a daughter Mihaela.
 A DNA test performed in 2013 concluded with 95% confidence that she is Neto's daughter.